symblai/symbl-docs/docs/javascript-sdk/reference/reference.md

 ### onTopicResponse

 This callback provides you with any of the detected topics in real-time as they are detected.
-As with the [`onMessageCallback`](#onmessagecallback) this would also return every topic in case of multiple streams.
+As with the [`onMessageResponse`](#onmessageresponse) this would also return every topic in case of multiple streams.

 #### onTopicResponse JSON Response Example